suyesh/s3_patron/README.md

 $ s3patron buckets -l 10 #will show first 10 buckets
 # You can customize number of results by passing -l flag followed by limit

+#You can also use s3p instead of s3patron
 ```

 ##Create Bucket